serhiiKalchenko/EPAM-Lab-Final-Project/IaC/README.md

 # Infrastructure as a Code
 Here is all infrastructure for this Project.

-You can run all objects separately or all together:
-- `jenkins-srv`
-    - network: default
-- `kube-cluster`
+There are 2 options:
+1. `infra-default`
-    - network: default
+    - infrastructure with default network
-- `all-in-one`
+2. `infra-network`
-    - network: all network infrastructure (VPC, subnet, gateway, route table)
+    - infrastructure with own network: VPC, subnet, gateway, route table, etc.

 ## How to use it
 1. git clone repo